PayHereLK/payhere-mobilesdk-flutter/README.md

 - One-time Payment Details: [read docs](https://support.payhere.lk/api-&-mobile-sdk/payhere-checkout#2-listening-to-payment-notification)
 - Recurring Payment Details: [read docs](https://support.payhere.lk/api-&-mobile-sdk/payhere-recurring#2-listening-to-payment-notification)
 - Preapproval Details: [read docs](https://support.payhere.lk/api-&-mobile-sdk/payhere-preapproval#2-listening-to-preapproval-notification)

+#### I am getting an error saying, "Could not GET 'https://dl.bintray.com..." ####

+PayHere Flutter Native SDK versions prior to 1.0.2 (1.0.1 and previous versions) depended on an older version of the PayHere Android SDK which is no longer available through the bintray.com Maven repository.
+Update to the latest version 1.0.2 and try again.

+If you are still experiencing issues, make sure you have followed the new "2.
+Android Pre-requisites" section with updated instructions for SDK versions 1.0.2 and above.

 #### I have a different question.
 Where should I raise my issues? ####